MONOSPACE

 Every Inc.'s compound-engineering plugin bets that prompts deserve the same rigor as code — compiled, tested, versioned, and shipped to ten agent platforms from one source.

-Twenty-one thousand stars in nine months is usually a sign of a good demo.
-What Every Inc. has instead is a good habit — packaged, versioned, and shipped as software.
-The compound-engineering plugin is the most-starred concrete implementation of an idea that inverts how engineering teams think about debt: every unit of work should make the next one cheaper.
+Twenty-one thousand stars in nine months is usually the sign of a good demo.
+What Every Inc. shipped instead is a good habit, packaged and versioned and shipped as software.
+The compound-engineering plugin is the most-starred take on an idea that flips how teams think about debt: every unit of work should make the next one cheaper.

 The Premise

 The repo is really two products.
-The first is a methodology plugin — 39 skills and 43 agent personas that encode Every’s internal loop: strategize, ideate, plan, execute, review, then compound — write what was learned into a reusable artifact so neither humans nor future agents relearn it.
-The house arithmetic is 80% planning and review, 20% execution.
-The second product is a ~8,900-line TypeScript CLI that converts the whole plugin to ten-plus agent platforms from a single source — solving the second-order problem of a fragmenting coding-agent landscape.
+The first is a methodology plugin: 39 skills and 43 agent personas that encode Every’s internal loop.
+Strategize, ideate, plan, execute, review, and then the step it’s named for, compound — write down what was learned so neither humans nor future agents have to learn it twice.
+The house split is 80% planning and review, 20% execution.
+The second is an ~8,900-line TypeScript CLI that ports the whole plugin to a dozen agent platforms from one source.
+That is the fragmenting-landscape problem, the one that sits a level up from any single plugin.

 Each unit of engineering work should make subsequent units easier.